The symptoms of preterm labor can include:

 Call Your Doctor About Preterm Labor If:

-- You think that your water has broken.
+- You think that your water has broken, or you are having vaginal bleeding.

 - You think you're experiencing preterm contractions (four or more contractions per hour); in the meantime, stop what you're doing, empty your bladder, and lie down on your left side.
 Drink two glasses of water, and try to relax.
 Many times, women are able to stop contractions by resting and staying well hydrated.